 Directions:

-In a bowl, mix cranberry sauce, minced garlic, and thyme.
-Marinate chicken in this mixture for at least 30 minutes.
-Preheat the oven to 350°F (175°C) and bake the chicken for 25-30 minutes or until fully cooked.
+Mix cranberry sauce, minced garlic, and thyme in a bowl.
+Marinate chicken in this mix for at least 30 minutes.
+Preheat oven to 350°F (175°C) and bake the chicken for 25-30 minutes or until done.

-Advice: Serve the chicken over a bed of rice or quinoa for a hearty meal.
+Advice: Serve over rice or quinoa for a filling meal.

 Cranberry Oatmeal Cookies